ryjones/rl-report/main/caliper-repolinter-report.md

 - `packages/caliper-publish/lib/verdaccio/stopCommand.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-publish/lib/version/checkCommand.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-publish/lib/version/fixCommand.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-tests-integration/fabric_tests/phase5/queryByChannelNoTargetPeers.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-tests-integration/fabric_tests/phase5/queryNoTargetPeers.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/generator-caliper/generators/app/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/generator-caliper/generators/benchmark/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/generator-caliper/test/benchmark/config.js`: The first 7 lines do not contain the pattern(s): Copyright.